Saturday, February 27, 2016

 "The Role of Teachers in the Future: Preparing Students as Self-taught Learners "

-As the society is changing, so, too, are the teachers’ roles and responsibilities.
-In an agrarian society in the past, teachers functioned as leaders, and they were highly respected by members of the society.
-Whatever they said, students and the society believed and followed them.
-In this respect, the teaching profession, to some extent, was influential and authoritative.
-Nowadays, however, most teachers, as the society is changing rapidly, find it very challenging to perform the same function like the past.
-The students no longer take the words from their teachers seriously.
-They no longer pin their hope and future on the teachers as they cannot teach them what they have to do or what would happen to them in the future.
-In fact, no one really knows what will be lying ahead in the future, and teachers, too, do not really know the future.
+Nowadays, however, most teachers, as society is changing rapidly, find it very challenging to perform the same function as in the past.
+The students no longer take the words of their teachers seriously.
+They no longer pin their hope and future on the teachers as they cannot teach them what they must do or what will happen to them.
+In fact, no one knows what will be lying ahead in the future, and teachers, too, do not know the future.
 They cannot tell their students what the future will be like; hence, they are less keen to tell the students what and how they should do.
-Under this uncertain situation, the best the teachers should be doing is helping their students to be able to teach themselves.

 The Significance of US-Asean Meeting in February 2016